justmeowl/pmsystem/README.md

 # pmsystem

-PM System is a Master's thesis devoted to the design and development of software for managing project executors based on network planning.
+PM System is a Master's Thesis devoted to the design and development of software for managing project executors based on network planning.
 The presented software contains useful optimizations that were developed during the work.
 They make it